Visit · The Official Guided Tour of Oak Island · the Oak Island Museum & Treasure Shop

 About

-Built by Corjan Mol, author, TV presenter, historical researcher, and eight-year recurring cast member of The Curse of Oak Island.
+Built by Corjan Mol, author, TV presenter, historical researcher, and recurring cast member of The Curse of Oak Island since 2019.

 TheCurseOfOakIsland.com documents the complete story of Oak Island, from the 1795 discovery of the Money Pit through 230 years of excavation, investigation, and debate.
-The site brings together rare resources that don't exist anywhere else online: a lot-by-lot ownership history spanning 275 years, a searchable database of almost 200 documented artifacts, an interactive map of the key locations, a timeline covering 2,300 years of connected history, and episode guides for all thirteen seasons of the television series.
+The site brings together rare resources that don't exist anywhere else online: a lot-by-lot ownership history spanning 275 years, a searchable database of 271 documented artifacts, an interactive map of the key locations, a timeline covering 2,300 years of connected history, episode guides for all thirteen seasons (and the expected 14th season!) of the television series, and dozens of articles exploring the theories behind the Oak Island lore.

 This is an independent research project.
 It is not affiliated with, endorsed by, or connected to the History Channel, Prometheus Entertainment, or any television production.
 The research, writing, and development are entirely independent.